 This course encourages students to bring laptop computers, tablets, smart phones, and any other devices for accessing the internet.
 Students without such devices will be paired in groups with these devices.
-In practically every class we will be applying political communication theory to the daily news.
-For this to work, students must balance digital connectivity with class participation.
+Students must balance digital connectivity with class participation.
 Students who choose to be distracted and not participate will fall behind in skill development, which will become evident.